Sabaot Land Defence Force: Structure

 ISS described the group as having "a clear organizational structure and chain of command" with a political and spiritual wing along with the main military arm.
 The overall leader of the group was Wycliffe Matakwei with the second in command being David Sichei.
-The group's leader claimed to have 35,000 men under his command but the Western Kenya Human Rights watch estimated 3,000 fighters with 30 cells of approximately 100 men each.
+The group's leader claimed to have 35,000 men under his command but Western Kenya Human Rights watch estimated 3,000 fighters with 30 cells of approximately 100 men each.
 Majority of the SLDF lived alongside civilians when not engaged in combat except the militia's leadership, trainers and specialized fighters who were permanently based in forests near the border with Uganda.

 The group had access to a variety of weapons uncommon for criminal groups in Kenya including machine guns, hand grenades and rocket-propelled grenades along with the usual AK-47s and G3 rifles.
 Notably the group also had access to jungle combat fatigues commonly seen with the Kenya Police and this along with the weapons led to reports that civilians had difficulty in distinguishing militia fighters from police in the area.
 The group was considered well trained due to a number of former police and military officers having been linked in secretly training SLDF fighters in the Mount Elgon forests.
 Indeed, the second in command, David Sichei was a former police officer and the level of coordination and language used in attacks alluded to some formal training by former security services personnel.

 Between 2006 and 2008 the SLDF virtually controlled Mount Elgon region and had established its administration with informal courts and taxation for residents.
 Taxation was particularly harshly enforced on civil servants with severe repercussions for those who failed to pay levies.